dewiazizah968/Traffix.id/README.md

 The detection and prediction results are consumed by a **FastAPI backend** that provides a REST API for per-intersection traffic status, multi-horizon predictions, weather context, and **rule-based adaptive green light duration recommendations**.
+These results are then visualized in real time through a **React + TypeScript web dashboard** (`frontend/`), which displays live intersection metrics, prediction charts, an interactive map, camera feeds, and a recommendation approval workflow for traffic operators.

 Current model performance summary (see [Model Download & Loading](#model-download--loading) for full details):